It is a method of using event message routine as a function of Visual Basic .NET.(It is called VB .NET later)

 Specify the window handle to the hWnd parameter in the event setting function.

 In Visual Basic .NET, the Handle member variable of the .NET Framework class owns the window handle.
-Please specify the member variable "as is" (At the same time, cast it with the ToInt32 method).
+Please specify the member variable "as is".